President Signs “BuySecure” Initiative For Consumer Card Fraud Protection

 As for the White House initiative, it includes:

-*New resources for identity theft victims: The Order includes support for the Federal Trade Commission’s development of IdentityTheft.gov, a new one-stop resource that will help streamline reporting and remediation process with credit bureaus, in the wake of a breach.
+The order provides backing for the Federal Trade Commission’s creation of IdentityTheft.gov, a novel all-in-one platform designed to streamline the reporting and remediation process with credit bureaus following a breach.

-*Expanded information sharing: The Executive Order will allow Federal investigators to more easily share information and regularly report evidence of stolen financial and other information to companies whose customers are directly affected.
+The Executive Order will enable Federal investigators to readily share information and routinely report proof of stolen financial and other data to companies directly impacting their customers.

 Consider it a kind of “Rose Garden Strategy,” for you and your customers!